jessepav/lacygoill-wiki-backup/awk/sed.md

     $ sed -n -e '/BUG/w /tmp/bugs' /tmp/file

     $ cat /tmp/bugs
-    2. this line has a BUG~
+    2. this line has a BUG˜
-    4. this line has also a BUG~
+    4. this line has also a BUG˜

 ### How to only extract a certain field?